Bet (בּ) is the second letter of the Alefbet. If you guessed that it's pronounced B, like the B in boat, you're right.

 So, how would this sound?

 It would sound like "Bah," as in "Bah, bah, black sheep..."
-Basically, in Hebrew you combine the vowel sign and the letter together to make a sound.
+In Hebrew you combine the vowel sign and the letter together to make a sound.

-So let's look at some basic Hebrew words we can now read:
+Let's look at some REAL Hebrew words we can now read:

 (Note that since the is silent without a vowel, in this word all it really does is add a little closure.
 It doesn't sound at all.)